 1978 - 1983 Dodge Challenger (2nd Generation)

-The second generation's inline 4-cylinder engines were weaker than the first generation's powerful 6 and 8-cylinder offerings, further alienating fans who loved the car for its raw power.
-The design did retain its frameless hardtop design, but performance-wise, it was a far cry from the original.
-Nonetheless, the second generation Challenger was recognized as a relatively strong performer in its class, due largely in part to the availability of a 105 horsepower, 2.6-liter HEMI four-cylinder engine.
+The second-generation's inline 4-cylinder engines were weaker than the first-generation's powerful 6 and 8-cylinder offerings, further alienating fans who loved the car for its raw power and drag strip capabilities.
+The design did retain its frameless hardtop design, but performance-wise, it was very different aside from the Challenger name.
+Nonetheless, the second-generation Challenger was recognized as a relatively high-performance car in its class, due largely in part to the availability of a 105 horsepower, 2.6-liter HEMI four-cylinder engine.
 This was preferred by those who craved something more powerful than the base 77-horsepower engine.
 In the past, four-cylinder engines of that size vibrated too much to be a viable option, but the second generation Challenger was one of the first vehicles to utilize balance shaft technology to keep vibrations at bay.

 1970 - 1974 Dodge Challenger (1st Generation)

 The first-generation Dodge Challenger was introduced in late 1969 and made available to the public in 1970.
 It was released alongside the Plymouth Barracuda, a car that was similar but slightly smaller.
-The Challenger was released to compete with other pony cars such as the Pontiac Firebird and Mercury Cougar, as well as the Ford Mustang that had been released in 1964.
+The Challenger was released to compete with other pony cars such as the Pontiac Firebird, Chevrolet Camaro, and Mercury Cougar, as well as the Ford Mustang that had been released in 1964.

-The first-generation Challenger was available as a two-door convertible or hardtop, with exciting style upgrades such as bright colors, rear deck wings and various hood designs.
-Challenger enthusiasts had an incredible array of engine options, with nine different powertrain choices that ranged from the base 145-horsepower I-6 engine to an extremely powerful 425-horsepower HEMI V8.
+The first-generation Challenger was available as a two-door convertible or hardtop coupe, with exciting style upgrades such as bright colors, rear deck wings, and various hood designs.
+Challenger enthusiasts had an incredible array of engine options, with nine different rear-wheel-drive powertrain choices that ranged from the base 145-horsepower I-6 engine to an extremely powerful 426-cubic inch, 425-horsepower HEMI V8.
 Buyers could also choose between 3-speed or 4-speed manual transmission or Chrysler's TorqueFlite automatic transmission.